-AI Security, Red Teaming & Compliance
+AI Security & Red Teaming

 This page should be a little scary, because the situation is.
-Vibe coding, over-permissioned agents, prompt-injection exposure, retrieval poisoning, shadow data flows, and silent leakage through logs or model interactions are giving teams brand-new ways to destroy themselves with tools they barely understand.
+Agentic engineering, over-permissioned agents, prompt-injection exposure, retrieval poisoning, shadow data flows, and silent leakage through logs or model interactions are giving teams brand-new ways to destroy themselves with tools they barely understand.
 The comfort is not that the threat is small.
 The comfort is that the pitfalls are knowable if you treat AI security as real systems security instead of inspirational poster security.

 AI systems introduce a wider attack surface than most teams expect.
 The model can be attacked, yes, but so can the retrieval layer, the prompts, the tools, the surrounding APIs, the hosting environment, the datasets, and the humans trusting the output.
 Security is not just a model problem.
 It is a systems problem with a larger vocabulary and occasionally stranger ways to get hurt.